athankefalas/swift-toasts/README.md

 #### AppKit - Cocoa

-A toast can be created on AppKit by using the `NSToast` component, which can then be scheduled for presentation by using the `toast.schedulePresentation` function and passing an instance of a `NSWindow`.
-The backing storage for the configuration of a toast is handled by the `configuration` property.
-This property contains the values for the environment configuration as well as the content configuration of a toast.
-The content of the toast can also be configured directly on the `NSToast` instance by using computed properties such as `icon`, `title` or `contentView`.
+A toast can be created on AppKit by using the `NSToast` component, which can then be scheduled for presentation by using the `toast.schedulePresentation` function and passing an instance of an `NSWindow`.
+The backing storage for the configuration of a toast is handled by the `configuration` property, which contains the values for the environment configuration as well as the content configuration of a toast.
+The content of the toast can also be configured directly on the `NSToast` instance by using computed properties such as `icon`, `title`, or `contentView`.

 ``` Swift
 // Configure the NSToast content configuration